bradmontierth/tuva_terminology_viewer/csv_viewer_app/README.md

   dataset whose row-count exceeds the preview threshold.
 Files ending in `_compressed` are skipped automatically because they duplicate the canonical exports.
+  - When passing `latest`, helper scripts resolve it to the most recent published Git tag from the header crosswalk, avoiding S3's dev `latest`.
 - `npm run sync:sqlite-assets -- <sources...>` syncs the published bundle set down from S3 (`s3://tuva-public-resources/terminology_viewer_sqlite` by
   default), runs the batch builder, and pushes refreshed artefacts back to the